 date_trunc('week', timestamp'2021-08-23 19:14:20');

-In the above output, it shows the output like a day of the timestamp value but we can find the week number with the help of the calendar.
+In the above output, it displays the timestamp value in a day format, but we can determine the week number by referring to the calendar.

 Read: PostgreSQL TO_TIMESTAMP function

-In Postgresql, to extract or truncate day pass the day string to date_trunc function as the first argument.
+In PostgreSQL, to extract or truncate a day, pass the day string to the date_trunc function as the first argument.

 Use the below command: